 By changing devices and, therefore, screen sizes and proportions, the layout of your website will have to adapt to various needs without breaking the user experience of your product.
 It is why we need to talk about flexible design.

-Flexibility of UX/UI is the ability to scale without losing the recognition of menus, functions, and Call-to-Action.
+The flexibility of UX/UI is the ability to scale without losing the recognition of menus, functions, and Call-to-Action.

-You must understand that the user already has the model of the device in their mind – they have used it previously and have no intention of changing just because he is now using a tablet rather than a PC.
+You must understand that the user already has the model of the device in their mind – they have used it previously and have no intention of changing it just because he is now using a tablet rather than a PC.